schuyler1007/bujsa/README.md

 - As of now, unmatched littles are automatically assigned to the first listed big, and vice versa, but this does not effect other results
 - Besides the above case, two people will not be matched unless they both placed each other on their forms.
 Because of this, make sure to verify all the results so that they seem reasonable, and match people manually as required.
+- The site is only intended for use within the JSA E-Board, if there are issues contact Theo C.

 ## Web Deployment Version: